 Even before 1989, in the middle of the Cold War era and a totalitarian political regime, Timișoara was considered an experimental and ingenious city, where conceptual art Sigma Group and the rock band Phoenix started.
 It was the only place in the country where artists were performing in public spaces.

-It is a multicultural city, influenced by various ethnic communities, especially Roma, German, Hungarian and Serbian, but also Bulgarian, Italian and Greek.
+It is a multicultural city, influenced by various ethnic communities, such as German, Hungarian and Serbian, but also Bulgarian, Italian, Greek and Roma.
 Also, Orthodox believers, Catholics, Jews, Protestants, Lutherans, Reformed, Muslims and other denominations practise their religion in harmony.
 InTimișoara, the meaning of the word “tolerance” has evolved to “fraternity”.

 Timișoara is an important intersection of destinations in Europe, with seven major capitals in Central and South-Eastern Europe within a radius of 600 kilometres: Belgrade, Budapest, Bratislava, Vienna, Zagreb, Skopje and Bucharest.
 It is also an important railway centre, while the Bega Canal is the oldest navigable channel on the current territory of Romania.

 Sometimes big changes start on street corners.
 In 1884, Timișoara was the first city on mainland Europe to have electric street lighting.
 In 1989, the sparks of the Revolution against Ceaușescu’s regime were ignited on the streets of Timișoara.
 In 2023, in the streets of Timișoara – European Capital of Culture we will spark a needed conversation about courage and tolerance.

 For Timișoara 2023 comes with a challenge: Shine your light – Light up your city!
 We can illuminate the city together with our glowing curiosity, love of art and respect for diversity, our determination to take a step forward and take a stance for our common European values.

 What should you expect from Timișoara?